likicv/usysml-test-cases/README.md

   textual notation for the test case is in `.sysml` file (should be named `testxxxx.sysml`).
 - Expected output for the given model is in `testxxxx.output` file.
-- This files may be included in the main `.md` file using the following syntax.
+- These files (or any other file) may be included in the main `.md` file using the following syntax.
 ```
-!include testxxxx.sysml
+{% include "testxxxx.sysml" %}
 ```

 # Installation

-To run document generator you need [pandoc](https://pandoc.org/MANUAL.html) installed for your operating system.
+To run PDF document generator you need [pandoc](https://pandoc.org/MANUAL.html) installed for your operating system.

-Also, we are using [panflute pandoc-include filter](https://github.com/DCsunset/pandoc-include) for file inclusion.
+Also, we are using [Jinja2](https://jinja2docs.readthedocs.io/en/stable/) for file inclusion.

 Install pandoc using your OS package manager and then run: